 Gatwick offers an array of cafés and bars.
 Click here for a full list of service offerings and their prices.

-Regus Express, a network of business lounges, offers passengers using Gatwick meeting rooms and lounge facilities located in the South Terminal.
+Regus Express, a network of business lounges, has meeting rooms and lounge facilities located in the South Terminal.
 Rooms are around £30 per hour with complimentary tea and coffee.
 Catering is also available.

 There is a multi-faith prayer room in both the North and South Terminal open 24 hours a day to people of all faiths.
 The South Terminal chapel is on the third floor level near Caffè Nero (before security).
 The North Terminal chapel is on the ground floor, next to international arrivals (also before security).

-Shopping and duty free
+Shopping and Duty Free

 An A to Z listing of shops can be found here.
 The World Duty Free store offers a selection of goods on sale without VAT.